msvrtan/materials/talks/road-to-seniority-v2/zgphp.md

 your money comes from quality, companies from quantity.
 Be niche in banking vs building cms.
 Person specialized for developing banking software will make more money then person building content management systems: there is a bigger value and risk, knowledge is niche while rare companies have CMS as core of their business and it's very commoditized this days.
 Yes, it will be easy to find a job cause there are lots of companies but that also means incomes will not be amazing.

-## Strategy vs tactics

-First learn what it is, I struggled for it for a long time.

-Strategy is the overall plan or approach that you take to achieve a goal.
-It is the big picture, and it should be based on a deep understanding of your strengths, weaknesses, opportunities, and threats.

-Tactics are the specific actions that you take to implement your strategy.
-They are the details of how you will achieve your goal, and they should be flexible enough to adapt to changing conditions.

-Strategy:
-- figure out what you are interested in.
-I like solving business problems.
-I love building products people around me use.
-I love hardware.
-The idea of pressing a button on my phone and light turns on is AMAZING.
-- how to learn it? yourself, friend mentor, intern in a company

-Tactics:
-- interested in: map out your passions, reduce unrealistic ones (I guess becoming a footballer in 30s is not realistic but rocket scientist might  be)
-- if you are going in yourself, youtube, udemy, coursera, brilliant might be amazing resources
-- if you have someone in the industry to get you running is amazing
-- if you want to learn the most, find companies in the industry and talk to them.
-If they are not looking for junior possitions, they might be open to part time interning (or if you can afford go and be an intern).
-Show them you are enthusiastic and passionate about the topic

 ## if you are the smartest person in the room, you are in the wrong room